-You’ve come to the sad decision to give up a member of your family.
+You’ve come to the sad decision to give up your dog.
 Now what?

 - Contact the person you obtained the dog from.
 Reputable breeders, shelters, and rescue groups will take back dogs that have been adopted from them.

-- See if family or friends will take the dog.
+- Ask if family or friends will take the dog.

-- Screen potential adopters.
-Meet the entire family and visit their home.
+Always screen potential adopters, meet the entire family and visit their home.
 Don't post on craigslist and do collect a rehoming fee (this discourages people looking for free dogs for fighting or medical research).

-- Purebred German Shorthaired Pointer, or mix that is mostly GSP
+- Be a purebred German Shorthaired Pointer, or mix that is mostly GSP

-- Spayed or neutered at the time of rehoming
+- Be spayed or neutered at the time of rehoming

-- Lives in California or an adjacent area.
+- Live in California or an adjacent area.
 Other areas?
 Contact National GSP Rescue.

-To post your German Shorthaired Pointer (GSP) with us, we will need you to complete the following 3-step process:
+To post your German Shorthaired Pointer (GSP) with us:

 IMPORTANT: Photos must be included to be considered for assistance with rehoming your dog.
 If the images do not upload, please email them to us.

 3) Interview potential adopters and place your dog into a new home.